-It has been observed that white cats have a high chance to be deaf.
+It has been observed that white cats have a high chance of being deaf.
 Because of this partial belief, various misunderstandings have sprung up and need to be cleared.

-One of the pervading myths is that albino house cats have a high tendency to be deaf.
+Deafness in albino cats is actually a myth; believe it or not.
 This belief came from the misunderstanding that albino kitties are white.

-As mentioned earlier, the coloration of albinos came from the cat hair’s ability to reflect and refract white light – albino cat hair, in the first place, lacks pigmentation and therefore cannot be identified as white.
+As mentioned earlier, the coloration of albinos came from the cat’s hair’s ability to reflect and refract white light.
+Albino cat’s hair, in the first place, lacks pigmentation and therefore, cannot be identified as white.

 Another myth that needs to be corrected is the frequency of deaf cats among these white furballs.
 Deafness in cats is actually more linked to the combination of white fur and blue eye color rather than having blue eyes alone.

-White cats that have heterochromia have an increased chance of 30% – 40% being deaf, and a point of interest is that whichever side has the blue eyes also tend to be the side with deaf ear.
-The probability of deafness increases further for kitties with all-blue eyes – 60% – 80% of white felines with blue eyes also have a hearing impairment.
+White cats that have heterochromia have an increased chance of 30% to 40% being deaf, and a point of interest is that whichever side has the blue eyes also tend to be the side with deaf ear.
+The probability of deafness increases further for kitties with all-blue eyes – 60% to 80% of white felines with blue eyes also have a hearing impairment.

-Meanwhile, there is only 10% – 20% probability of being deaf among cats with green or yellow eyes.
+Meanwhile, there is only 10% to 20% probability of being deaf among cats with green or yellow eyes.